 Anyone interested in an ergonomic upgrade to their sitting situation should consider an Officemaster chair.
 Anyone put off by the exotic curves of the Discovery, or the passive adjustment of the OM5 should turn to the Yes Executive chair.
-While it lacks some of the more interesting features of other Officemaster creations, the Yes is still a superbly-made, extremely comfortable option for anyone after an ergonomic chair.
-Unique design features also make it the first port of call for anyone with lower back concerns.
+While it lacks some of the more interesting features of other Officemaster creations, the Yes is still a well-made and comfortable option for anyone after an ergonomic chair.

 12 year limited

 Carbon black, Boron tan, Charcoal, Iodine red, Juniper blue, Mint green, Nutmeg, Titanium grey

 Seat width: 20.5″

 |Where to buy||

 Buy on Amazon